Facilitation & training

 Amalgamated feedback from MAIA team members

-• Emily's facilitation was refreshingly, gentle, intuitive and respondent to the groups needs and energy which often changed.
-She was firm and kind, responsive and structured.
+• Emily's facilitation was refreshingly gentle, intuitive and respondent to the groups needs and energy, which often changed.
+She was firm and kind, flexible and structured.
 So artful; she made it look effortless.

 Amalgamated feedback from Foregather Hartland 2024 participants